kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 -------------------------------------------
 ```

 When the primary key of your node tables are already consecutive integers starting from 0, you should omit the primary key column in the input file and make primary key a SERIAL type.
 This will improve loading time significantly.
-Simiarly, queries that need to scan primary key will also get faster.
+Similarly, queries that need to scan primary key will also get faster.
 That's because internally we will not store a HashIndex or primary key column so any scan over primary key will not trigger a disk I/O.

 ### `STRUCT`
 Kùzu now supports `STRUCT` data type similar to [composite type](https://www.postgresql.org/docs/current/rowtypes.html) in Postgres.
-A `STRUCT` value is simplay a row where each entry is associated with an entry name.
-From the storage point of view, a `STRUCT` column is a single column nested over some other columns.

-Example:
+Here is an example:

 ```
 WITH {name:'University of Waterloo', province:'ON'} AS institution RETURN institution.name AS name;